 Sometimes mothers get pregnant too soon after giving birth.
 This makes it difficult for babies to be as healthy as possible.
 The risks of getting pregnant too soon include prematurity and other poor birth outcomes that may lead to infant mortality.

 Unplanned pregnancy is a major barrier to birth spacing.
 Families should learn their options to prevent unexpected pregnancy by contacting their doctor or speaking with a professional.
 Help Me Grow is a great program for families looking for help.
 Dial 2-1-1 to get connected to Help Me Grow.
-Then they will help you find the right resources for you and your family!
+This free contact line can help you find the right resources for you and your family!
 It is simple and all it takes is one call.